Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

  7. Launch MercuryUI as admin and find "Chimera" in the list and install with dependencies.
 You should be good to go if all went well.

  8. If you downloaded the custom maps, extract and place the files in C:\Program Files (x86)\Microsoft Games\Halo Custom Edition\maps

+ Please remember to launch Mercery so you can have the latest version of that and Chimera as well!

    Huge thanks to SnowyMouse! https://github.com/SnowyMouse/chimera

    Huge thanks to Sledmine! https://github.com/Sledmine/mercury